 Throughout his career, Gregg has worked to bridge the gap between academic theory and real-world investment practice.
 He has spearheaded research projects on areas of study including the efficacy of momentum and valuation models, tax-efficient investing, the impact of investor behavior on investment returns, and the persistence of certain investment factors across global equity markets.

 Gregg holds a degree in finance from the State University of New York at Buffalo and obtained a certificate in financial planning from New York University.
-A CFA charter holder, Gregg is a member of the CFA Institute, the New York Society of Security Analysts (NYSSA), and the Institute for Quantitative Research in Finance (the Q Group).
+A CFA charterholder, Gregg is a member of the CFA Institute, the New York Society of Security Analysts (NYSSA), and the Institute for Quantitative Research in Finance (the Q Group), where he is also on the Program Committee.
 He is an active member of Vistage International, Tiger 21, and the Young Presidents’ Organization (YPO).
 He serves on the Advisory Board for the Coalition for a Prosperous America.

 Published and Working Academic Papers

 “Factor Allocation and Asset Allocation,” with Michael B. McDonald

 “Should You Tilt Your Portfolio to Smaller Countries?,” with Ronnie Shah and Sheridan Titman, Journal of Portfolio Management, (Fall 2017)

 “Combining Value and Momentum,” with Ronnie Shah and Sheridan Titman, Journal of Investment Management, Vol. 14, No. 2 (2016)

 “Risk Parity Optimality,” with Philip Z. Maymin and Zakhar G. Maymin, The Journal of Portfolio Management, Vol. 41, No. 2 (Winter 2015)

 “Decomposing Fundamental Indexation,” with Ronnie Shah and Sheridan Titman, The Journal of Index Investing, Vol. 6, No. 3 (Winter 2015)